yggdrasil-network/yggdrasil-network.github.io/services.md

 # Services (v0.4 network)

 The following services are available on the Yggdrasil v0.4 network, courtesy of our community users.
-If you host a service on the Yggdrasil network, please feel free to [open a pull request](https://github.com/yggdrasil-network/yggdrasil-network.github.io/edit/master/services.md) to list it here.
+If you host a service on the Yggdrasil Network or find that a service is no longer available, please feel free to [open a pull request on GitHub](https://github.com/yggdrasil-network/yggdrasil-network.github.io/edit/master/services.md)

 ----